Helmets.org

 Bell Grows, Goes Discount, Buys Everybody in Sight, Loses Money!

 Bell is no longer using Snell certification, and is instead promoting the ASTM standard, with an eight million dollar advertising campaign.
 Bell is now selling Bell brand helmets in discount stores for the first time, and is bringing out a more expensive line for sale exclusively in bike shops called Bell Pro.
-We have an article on those actions from Bicycle Retailer and Industry News.
+Bicycle Retailer and Industry News covered all that.
 In late June, Bell Sports Incorporated completed its merger with American Recreation.
 The new company says it has 70% of the world helmet market.
-You can read the new company's press release.
 Then in December Bell announced the acquisition of Giro Sports Design, another major producer of high-end helmets.
-We have an article from Bicycle Retailer and Industry News on that development, including a quote from a competitive manufacturer who hopes the merger will reduce competition and raise helmet prices.
-In the same issue of BRIN there is an article on Bell's expected losses this year.
-And in the March 1, 1996 issue is an article on the actual loss in the second quarter.
+Again Bicycle Retailer and Industry News covered that development, including a quote from a competitive manufacturer who hopes the merger will reduce competition and raise helmet prices.
+In the same issue of BRIN there was an article on Bell's expected losses this year.
+And in the March 1, 1996 issue there was an article on the actual loss in the second quarter.
 For another, perhaps unique, view of the Bell/Giro merger, see the Bike Pro page.

 ANSI Renewing Expired Standard